We're committed to making a visit to Brighton Dome easy and enjoyable for as many people as possible.

 - Captioned performances, British Sign Language interpreted performances & Highly Visual performances for deaf or partially hearing visitors

-- Relaxed & Multi-sensory performances for people with learning disabilities
+- Relaxed & Multi-sensory performances for people with an autism spectrum condition, sensory and communication disorders or with learning disabilities

 - Wheelchair-accessible foyers, ticket offices, bars & auditoria

 - Discounts (subject to availability)

 - Large print brochures on request

 - Induction loops (Corn Exchange & Studio, currently being refurbished)